Civil Engineering PhD

 A copy of the dissertation document must be delivered to all members of the defense committee at least two full weeks prior to the oral defense date.
 Any committee member who receives their copy fewer than 14 calendar days prior to the defense may ask for a postponement of the defense.

-The dissertation defense committee will consist of six members, including
+The dissertation defense committee will consist of a minimum of five members, including:

-- four tenured or tenure-track faculty members from the department; and
+• Three tenured or tenure-track faculty members with at least 51% appointment with the department; and

-The Chair of the Oral Examination Committee must be a Syracuse University tenured or tenure-track faculty member from outside the department and program.
+The Chair of the Oral Examination Committee must be a Syracuse University tenured or tenure-track faculty member from outside of the student’s program.

 The dissertation defense is usually initiated with a 30-40 minute summary of the research.
 This is followed by open questioning from the audience.
 When this is completed, the candidate is questioned by the dissertation committee members.